Wire rope: History

 Modern wire rope was invented by the German mining engineer Wilhelm Albert in the years between 1831 and 1834 for use in mining in the Harz Mountains in Clausthal, Lower Saxony, Germany.
 It was quickly accepted because it proved superior strength from ropes made of hemp or of metal chains, such as had been used before.

 Wilhelm Albert's first ropes consisted of three strands consisting of four wires each.
 In 1840, Scotsman Robert Stirling Newall improved the process further.
 In America wire rope was manufactured by John A. Roebling, starting in 1841 and forming the basis for his success in suspension bridge building.
 Roebling introduced a number of innovations in the design, materials and manufacture of wire rope.
-Ever with an ear to technology developments in mining and railroading, Josiah White and Erskine Hazard, principal owners of the Lehigh Coal & Navigation Company (LC&N Co.) — as they had with the first blast furnaces in the Lehigh Valley — built a Wire Rope factory in Mauch Chunk, Pennsylvania in 1848, which provided lift cables for the Ashley Planes project, then the back track planes of the Summit Hill & Mauch Chunk Railroad, improving its attractiveness as a premier tourism destination, and vastly improving the throughput of the coal capacity since return of cars dropped from nearly four hours to less than 20 minutes.
-The decades were witness to a burgeoning increase in deep shaft mining in both Europe and North America as surface mineral deposits were exhausted and miners had to chase layers along inclined layers.
-The era was early in railroad development and steam engines lacked sufficient tractive effort to climb steep slopes, so incline plane railways were common.
+Ever with an ear to technology developments in mining and railroading, Josiah White and Erskine Hazard, principal owners of the Lehigh Coal & Navigation Company (LC&N Co.) — as they had with the first blast furnaces in the Lehigh Valley — built a Wire Rope factory in Mauch Chunk (later renamed Jim Thorpe, Pennsylvania), in 1848, which provided lift cables for the Ashley Planes project, then the back track planes of the Summit Hill & Mauch Chunk Railroad, improving its attractiveness as a premier tourism destination, and vastly improving the throughput of the coal capacity since return of cars dropped from nearly four hours to less than 20 minutes.

+The following decades featured a burgeoning increase in deep shaft mining in both Europe and North America as surface mineral deposits were exhausted and miners had to chase layers along inclined layers.
+The era was early in railroad development and steam engines lacked sufficient tractive effort to climb steep slopes, so inclined plane railways were common.
 This pushed development of cable hoists rapidly in the United States as surface deposits in the Anthracite Coal Region north and south dove deeper every year, and even the rich deposits in the Panther Creek Valley required LC&N Co. to drive their first shafts into lower slopes beginning Lansford and its Schuylkill County twin-town Coaldale.

 The German engineering firm of Adolf Bleichert & Co. was founded in 1874 and began to build bicable aerial tramways for mining in the Ruhr Valley.
 With important patents, and dozens of working systems in Europe, Bleichert dominated the global industry, later licensing its designs and manufacturing techniques to Trenton Iron Works, New Jersey, USA which built systems across America.
 Adolf Bleichert & Co. went on to build hundreds of aerial tramways around the world: from Alaska to Argentina, Australia and Spitsbergen.
 The Bleichert company also built hundreds of aerial tramways for both the Imperial German Army and the Wehrmacht.

 In the latter part of the 19th century, wire rope systems were used as a means of transmitting mechanical power including for the new cable cars.
 Wire rope systems cost one-tenth as much and had lower friction losses than line shafts.
 Because of these advantages, wire rope systems were used to transmit power for a distance of a few miles or kilometers.